mdancho84/mdancho84.github.io/_drafts/the-data-science-career-path.md

 But since we are focused on the Data Science career path, it's more important to focus on downstream activities like production and business results rather than upstream tasks like data processing.

+## Why you should not go for NLP or Machine Learning Engineering

+If you want to migrate into these specialized roles from a Data Scientist position, then I'm all for that.

+But, you're best served learning data science first before moving into the more specialized fields.

+Remember, you can always learn more later (become specialized), but in the beginning it's important to gain general business and data science experience.

-## Why you must avoid a business analyst position?
+## Why you must avoid a business analyst position RIGHT NOW

 **Popular Opinion:** People should start as a business analyst, work there 2-4 years, and then migrated into data scientist positions.

 **Matt's Opinion:** People are regularly getting 50% raises by snatching up data scientist positions.
 You should do that.

-We are in a once in a lifetime generational disparity between the number of data scientists available (supply) and the number of positions needed (demand).
+We are in a once-in-a-lifetime generational disparity between the number of data scientists available (supply) and the number of positions needed (demand).

 ![](/assets/massive_labor_shortage.jpg)